TudorGR/licenta-project/README.md

 ## 🎯 Overview

-SmartCalendar is a comprehensive web application built as a university thesis project at **Universitatea „Alexandru Ioan Cuza" din Iași (UAIC)**.
+CalendarIQ is a comprehensive web application built as a university thesis project at **Universitatea „Alexandru Ioan Cuza" din Iași (UAIC)**.
 It features an intuitive calendar interface enhanced by an AI assistant that helps users manage their schedules more efficiently through natural language interactions.

 ## ✨ Key Features